SMelidoni/SMelidoni/README.md

 - **Export Financial Data:** Conveniently export your data for offline usage 📥
 - **Secure User Authentication:** Your financial information stays safe with us 🔒

-This project utilizes the power of:
+This project utilises the power of:

 - React, TypeScript, Node.js, and Express.js